James Braid (golfer): Golf courses designed by Braid

-Singapore designs
+Braid is reputed to have designed and remodeled over 200 golf courses.
 Braid disliked travel overseas, very rarely left the British Isles, and never traveled outside Europe.
-But he did design two 18-hole golf courses for the Singapore Island Country Club in Asia, using topographic maps to plan his layouts there, which were then constructed to his orders.
+However, he did design two 18-hole golf courses for the Singapore Island Country Club in Asia, using topographic maps to plan his layouts there, which were then constructed to his orders.

+Some of the more notable courses worked on by Braid are listed here.